Yes! You can use AI to fill out ACORD 126, Commercial General Liability Section

 ACORD 126, the Commercial General Liability Section, is a supplemental form used with the ACORD 125 (Commercial Insurance Application) to provide underwriters with detailed information about a business's liability exposures.
 It covers specifics like premises/operations, products/completed operations, personal and advertising injury, and includes detailed schedules of hazards and contractor information.
 Completing this form accurately is crucial for obtaining appropriate CGL insurance.
 Today, this form can be filled out quickly and accurately using AI-powered services like Instafill.ai, which can also convert non-fillable PDF versions into interactive fillable forms.

-ACORD 126 is part of the ACORD forms, ACO forms, commercial forms, SEC forms and Section 8 forms categories on Instafill.
+ACORD 126 is part of the ACORD forms, commercial forms, commercial insurance forms, insurance forms, SEC forms and Section 8 forms categories on Instafill.

 Form specifications